DaKyleeeee/AtliQ-Hospitality-Analysis/README.md

 Learnt things from this Project
--Attempted to employ a color palette from Color Hunt and remained consistent with those colors across the entire dashboard -Gained knowledge on how to effectively utilize page navigation for diverse purposes.
+-Attempted to employ a color palette from Color Hunt and remained consistent with those colors across the entire dashboard

+-Gained knowledge on how to effectively utilize page navigation for diverse purposes.
 For instance, I employed three different icons to achieve page navigations within the dashboard

 -Acquired the skills to construct a novel visual representation, specifically a Calendar visual, by utilizing a matrix table.
 This versatile visual can be employed for various analytical purposes.

 Cruical Insights From the Dashboard

 -Mumbai generates the largest revenue compare to other three cities, however Delhi has the lowest revenue in among these four cities.
 (Mumbai, Bangalore, Hyderabad and Delhi)

--Delhi has the highest occupancy rate compare to other three cities -Overall, Atliq Exotica property is the best compare to other 6 properties, it has the highest revenue, meet average rate and the lowest cancellation rate.
+-Delhi has the highest occupancy rate compare to other three cities

+-Overall, Atliq Exotica property is the best compare to other 6 properties, it has the highest revenue, meet average rate and the lowest cancellation rate

--Most of the clients' booking on weekend than weekday and booking from different various platforms -AtliQ generates the highest revnue in May compare to June and July
+-Most of the clients' booking on weekend than weekday and booking from different various platforms

+-AtliQ generates the highest revnue in May compare to June and July

 Action Advice to the revenue team of AtliQ

--Contact the mangers of Bangalore, Hyderabad and Delhi to see how can the team can help to improce the revenue -Make some promotions and discounts on weekday to improve the sales
+-Contact the mangers of Bangalore, Hyderabad and Delhi to see how can the team can help to improce the revenue

+-Make some promotions and discounts on weekday to improve the sales